misingnoglic/misingnoglic.github.io/_posts/2018-10-30-humanities-for-cs.markdown

 In the end, learning about the humanities is great for your software abilities, but these subjects also great to learn for the sake of learning about us as humans.
 By being a well rounded person, you'll learn more about the world, and can think about your software as it fits into this larger world of ours.

-# What to do now
+# What To Do Now

 So now you're gone through this post, and are hopefully convinced that a humanities education is important for engineers, both for your own benefit as well as the benefit of the users of your software.
 But what should you do now?

-## If you're still in school
+## If You're Still In School

 If you're still in school, take my advice to heart and take a humanities class that interests you, and that that you think will improve your communication skills.
 Essays may be hard and confusing when you're not used to them and when you're the only engineer in a class of humanities majors, but the difficulty will be good for you.
 If it's a subject you're interested in, such as a specific period of history, or a specific topic in politics.
 It would be good to take a class that helps understand the struggles of minorities and other disadvantaged people in the world, so you can learn further about their struggles and how you can use that information to improve your software engineering.
 You don't to pick up an entire new major or minor, but taking a few classes outside your realm of expertise will go a long way.

 Additionally, when designing a new project, try to write up a design document to go with that, and [add that documentation to your Github](https://help.github.com/articles/about-readmes/).
 This will help you learn how to discuss technical ideas in English, and will also be a great way to show your project off.
 You can also create a blog like mine, or volunteer to give presentations at your school about various technical topics to help others with computer science.

-## If you're out of school
+## If You're Out Of School

 If you're out of school, that does not mean that you still can't learn on your own!
 Watch some videos on YouTube on some topics that interest you.
 History is a great place to start, but there are lectures on literally anything online nowadays.
 Find a subject you're interested in, and do a deep dive into it.

-Also, GET A KINDLE!
-A Kindle costs about $100, and basically lets you store as many books on it as you'd like.
+Also, *get a kindle!* A Kindle costs about $100, and basically lets you store as many books on it as you'd like.
 The Kindle has literally changed my reading life, and I went from reading ~0 books a year to reading several this year.
+Ebooks are generally fairly cheap, but there are a ton of public domain books as well.
 If you're interested in any recommendations, check out my [Goodreads](https://www.goodreads.com/user/show/21411664-arya) account.
 Besides books, find some bloggers and read their posts.
 Follow them on Twitter as well!

 Finally, try to find ways to communicate about ideas in tech.
 Like above, you can write documentation for your own personal projects, or you can even go my route and create a blog to write about topics like these.
 Not only will it help you, but you'll also help everyone who learns from your blog!